wambui20/FLASKAPI/README.md

-# Flask Law Management API
+# Flask RULES API

-A simple Flask application for managing county laws with CRUD operations.
+A simple Flask application for managing rules with CRUD operations.
 This project uses Flask, Flask-SQLAlchemy, and Flask-Marshmallow for API creation and data validation.

 ## Features

-- **Create County Law**: Add a new county law.
+- **Create Rules**: Add a new county law.
-- **Update County Law**: Modify an existing county law.
+- **Update Rules**: Modify an existing county law.
-- **Read All Laws**: Retrieve a list of all county laws.
+- **Read All Rules**: Retrieve a list of all county laws.
 - **Error Handling**: Includes custom error handling for 404 and 500 errors.

 ## Requirements